Peace and security worldwide

 are inseparable

-Civil peace work in the countries of the Global South strengthens resilience against future crises. terre des hommes schweiz projects show how social cohesion and a culture of peace can be promoted from below by empowering young people as peace actors.
+Civil peace work in countries of the Global South strengthens resilience against future crises.
+Projects at terre des hommes schweiz show how social cohesion and a culture of peace can be promoted from below by empowering young people as peace actors.

 Challenges for young people